richieYT-wan/ML_project1/README.md

 ## Folder Structure

 *All .py files contain the necessary docstrings to use each and every function implemented, see below for a quick description of each method.
-The jupyter notebooks (.ipynb) used for exploratory data analysis were not included.
-However, the functions used for EDA were implemented and are located in proj1_helpers.
+The jupyter notebooks (.ipynb) used for exploratory data analysis are in `old_hyperparams_tuning` and some functions used for EDA were implemented and are located in proj1_helpers.
 For any information on how we did the EDA, please refer to `report_project1.pdf`*

 - `data/` : contains train and test data in as .zip